Volunteer Agreement

 If you intend to use your personal vehicle for your volunteering (e.g. transport of merchandise etc.), please ensure this has been clearer by your insurer – most insurers cover volunteering activities for free but will need to be informed.

-(VIII) Health and Safety
+ix.
+Health and Safety

 Volunteers are to run their events in a safe and responsible manner in line with good health and safety practices.
 Our Organisers’ Website offers risk assessment forms (along with common risks to consider when planning events), lifting techniques and advice for securing cables at events.
 We expect events to be low risk in nature, with adequate risk assessments taken (available to download from our Organisers’ Website), and appropriate safety equipment used, and correct procedures followed.
 Before each event, organisers need to make sure that the venue is visibly clean and risk free, and make sure when setting up equipment that it is done safely and correctly.
 Organisers also need to make sure that the fire safety doors are within reach and not blocked.
 Risk Assessment forms need to be completed before events and kept until after the events have concluded.
 If you have any concerns around risk and need advice on how to mitigate risk at your events, you can always contact the Directors.

-(IX) Branding and satellite events
+x.
+Branding and satellite events

 Our main festival takes place in May, but some teams may wish to put on satellite events outside of the main festival period.
 We kindly request that you consult the Directors (via Chapter Managers) before putting on any satellite events as we will want to check the event content aligns with our organisational aims.
 Only events that are uploaded to the Pint of Science website are considered Pint of Science output – providing sound research is at the heart of the event, we’ll be happy to host it on the website.
 Volunteers agree to refrain from using the Pint of Science name or branding at any events that are not pre-agreed and ticketed via the website.
+The Pint of Science logo and branding should be used and followed according to the guidelines that we provide.

-3. Volunteer Conduct
+Volunteer Conduct

 Below we outline our expectations of our volunteers.
 We like to think they are reasonable and mostly common sense, but if you have any questions or issues let the Directors know.
 Failure to meet these expectations may lead to dismissal as a volunteer (this is extremely rare and in almost all cases we will have a conversation with you before this is considered).

-(I) Regular communication and general conduct
+i.
+Regular communication and general conduct

 We want Pint of Science to be an enjoyable experience for everyone involved, so please always be civil with your team-mates and sensitive to the fact that everybody is a volunteer and ‘learning on the job’.
 We outline our grievance policy above, but we hope that most minor conflicts can be easily avoided or quickly resolved by all team members treating one another with respect.

-(II) Ambassadors for the organisation
+ii.
+Ambassadors for the organisation

 As a Pint of Science organiser, you are the face of the organisation – in any emails you send or face to face meetings you conduct during the organisation of the festival, you are acting as an ambassador for the community at large.
 As such, please always be polite and courteous, even if the situation is stressful.
 If any issues arise and you aren’t sure how to deal with them, don’t suffer in silence – always let your Coordinator or Chapter Manager know and we can help resolve the issue.